George Friend: Doncaster Rovers

 At the end of the 2009–10 season it was announced that his deal at Wolves would not be extended, and Friend switched to Championship club Doncaster Rovers on a two-year contract despite being linked with a return move to Exeter City.
 Friend made his Doncaster debut in their 2–0 opening day win at Preston North End on 7 August 2010.
 On 11 September 2010, Friend scored his first goal in a 2–2 draw against Watford.
 The next game on 14 September 2010, Friend set up a goal for James Coppinger to score a second goal in a match with a 3–1 win over Norwich City.
 Following on from his debut, Friend established himself in the first team, playing at left-back.
 In a match with a 3–1 win over Scunthorpe United on 18 October 2011, Friend sustained an injury in early minutes and was substituted.
 After surgery, Friend was out for three months.
 On 25 January 2011, Friend made his return in a 2–0 loss against Burnley, coming on as a substitute in the early stages.

 Friend was appointed captain at the beginning of 2011–12 following and won player of the year and supporters player of the year at the end of the season.
-Friend managed to regain his place in the starting eleven in the left back position but the club was relegated to League One after three seasons in the Championship.
+Friend managed to regain his place in the starting eleven in the left back position but the club was relegated to League One after four seasons in the Championship.